dongwonmoon/SchemaScribe/README.md

     -   **Direct YAML Updates**: Seamlessly updates your dbt `schema.yml` files with AI-generated content.
     -   **CI/CD Validation**: Use the `--check` flag in your CI pipeline to fail builds if documentation is outdated.
     -   **Interactive Updates**: Use the `--interactive` flag to review and approve AI-generated changes one by one.
+    -   **Documentation Drift Detection**: Use the `--drift` flag to compare your existing documentation against the live database, catching descriptions that have become inconsistent with reality.
 -   **🔒 Security-Aware**: The `init` wizard helps you store sensitive keys (passwords, API tokens) in a `.env` file, not in `config.yaml`.
 -   **🔌 Extensible by Design**: A pluggable architecture supports multiple backends.